- TAX INFO

 No one can be a member of more than one household at one time.

-Line 8 - List the name, social security number, and year of birth of everyone who lived in your household in 2009.
-List yourself and your spouse first; then list the other members of your household.
-If you need more space, list additional names and the requested information in the same format on a separate sheet and attach it to Form IT-214.
+Line 8 - Enter the name, social security number, and date of birth (mm-dd-yyyy) of all household members not included on line 7 who lived in the household in 2012.
+If you need more space, list additional names and the requested information in the same format on a separate sheet (be sure to include your name and social security number) and submit it with Form IT-214.

 Step 3 - Determine household gross income